Basketball basics

 Game Clock

 Each game is separated into parts.
 Every game has two sections.
+In college games, every period is 20 minutes long.

 At the college level, each half is divided into other parts known as quarters.
 This gap is shorter than the half part.